filecoin-jasmine/jasmine/theoretical paper/readme.md

-The paper is owned by the author, our project is only included as a reference!
+The papers are downloaded from public paper platform, and the ownership belongs to the original authors of the papers.
+Our project quotes these papers as references.